11 Best Dual Fuel Ranges for Your Kitchen 2021

 |Multiple finishes, including stainless steel, matte black and matte white.|

-Best Dual Fuel Range for Baking: Monogram ZDP486NDNSS
+Best Dual Fuel Range for Baking: Monogram ZDP366NTSS

-This Monogram dual-fuel range comes in three widths: 30, 36, and 48 inches.
+This Monogram dual-fuel range comes in two widths: 36 and 48 inches.

 According to the Good Housekeeping Institute, when the convection is turned on, the range became one of a few that could bake three sheets of chocolate chip cookies to identical “doneness” all at the same time.